-Tessa Bailey’s DISORDERLY CONDUCT, INDECENT EXPOSURE, and DISTURBING HIS PEACE, to Rowohlt, by Agence Hoffman, on behalf of Taryn Fagerness Agency and Laura Bradford of Bradford Literary Agency.
+Tessa Bailey’s GETAWAY GIRL and RUNAWAY GIRL, to Booktopia (Australia), in a two-book deal, by Vanessa Kerr at Abner Stein, on behalf of Taryn Fagerness Agency and Laura Bradford of Bradford Literary Agency.

 Joss Wood’s untitled books, including a new four-book series, in which a family struggles under the iron fist of a problem patriarch determined to hone his children to perfection while undermining their success, who will do anything to make sure his heirs marry well, to Stacy Boyd at Harlequin Desire, in a multi-book deal, by Laura Bradford at Bradford Literary Agency.

 Author-illustrator Peter Stein’s A TREE FOR MR. FISH, about a stubborn and standoffish fish who lives in a tree and learns to share, to John Morgan at Imprint, for publication in spring 2021, by Natalie Lakosil at Bradford Literary Agency (world).

 Pamela Harris’s WHEN YOU LOOK LIKE US, in which an African-American teen living in Newport News, Virginia realizes his older sister has disappeared and goes to the police only to be told that girls like her, who “roll with trouble,” go missing all the time; he knows what they really mean—they don’t care about another missing black girl—and if he wants to find her, he’ll have to do it himself, to Andrew Eliopulos at Harper Children’s, for publication in winter 2021, by Viana Siniscalchi, Sara Shandler, and Josh Bank at Alloy Entertainment, on behalf of Sarah LaPolla at Bradford Literary Agency (NA).